-Many Garmin watches allow Stryders to set a calibration factor.
-Stryd is accurate out of the box and should not require calibration.
+Many Garmin and Coros watches allow Stryders to set a calibration factor.
+The Stryd power meter is accurate out of the box and should not require calibration.
 To measure actual measured distance is not straightforward, but a fun exercise:

-If you ran a known distance on a track or similar, you can calculate the calibration factor for the Garmin watch:
+If you run a known distance on a track or similar, you can calculate the calibration factor for the Garmin/Coros watch:

 (Actual distance / Measured distance) X 100%*

 *Actual distance is the distance that you ran (based on an actual measurement or by doing a track test).

 *Measured distance is the distance that Stryd measured